-j.
 These guidelines cannot cover every eventuality.
-Individual physicians will have to continue to use their good judgment and integrity in deciding to participate or decline working in a particular study.
+Individual physicians should continue to use their good judgment and integrity in deciding to participate or decline working in a particular study.
 If a physician is in doubt as to the ethical nature of a study or advisability of participating, consultation is recommended with an uninvolved IRB, or a local ethics committee.
 (1992) (2019 COD)